jianshishen/RemoteActivityMonitor/README.md

 3. Open a terminal.
 Switch to `%SYS` namespace.
 Type `DO ^BACKUP`.

 4. Choose 3: `Restore Selected or Renamed Directories`.
-Input DAT file location, e.g. `C:\FullDBList_20190918_002.cbk`.
+Input cbk file location, e.g. `C:\FullDBList_20190918_002.cbk`.
 Use default options for following steps, but make sure the directory for database is correct.

 5. Configure firewall to allow IRIS ports.